- Where can I buy tickets?

 - No. Acceptable forms of payment include cash, check, debit card, and gift card at the retailer's discretion.

 - Can I buy lottery tickets through the mail?

-- No. North Carolina Education Lottery tickets must be purchased at a retailer under contract with the Lottery.
+- No. North Carolina Education Lottery tickets must be purchased either at a retailer under contract with the Lottery or online in Subscription Services with a verified players club account.
 In addition, federal law and postal regulations do not allow an unplayed lottery ticket to be mailed across state lines.

 - Do I have the option of remaining anonymous with regard to the media and the public?

 - The NCEL will consider a winner’s name, city/county, and the prize amount a matter of public record, unless the winner produces a valid protective order or Address Confidentiality Program authorization card.

 - How can I claim a winning ticket?